-You can control minds!
+You can control minds.
+Sort of.

 A lobotomy is a medical procedure that consists of the brain surgeon cutting connections from the thalamus to the prefrontal cortex.
 The point of the surgery was to inhibit a patient's ability to feel emotions.
 Generally, lobotomies were given to patients with severe mental illnesses.